 Custom Report: Building your own reports from scratch to meet the exact needs of your organization.
-Default reports in a CRM might not satisfy all your reporting needs therefore custom reports are built by customizing a CRM.
+Default reports in a CRM might not satisfy all your reporting needs and as a result, custom reports are built by customizing a CRM.

-Database: Systematically organized repository of information that allows easy retrieval, updating and analysis of data.
+Database: A systematically organized repository of information that allows easy retrieval, updating, and analysis of data.

 Dashboard: Data visualization tool that displays the current status of metrics and key performance indicators (KPIs) for an enterprise.

 Dashlet: An individual component that can be added to or removed from a dashboard.